HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

     <tr>
       <td><code>jku</code></td>
       <td><span class="label label-info">optional</span></td>
-      <td>The TLS-protected URL to the JWK Set containing the public key(s) accessible without authentication or authorization.
+      <td>The TLS-protected URL to the JWK Set that contains the public key(s) accessible without authentication or authorization.
 When present, this SHALL match the JWKS URL value that the client supplied to the FHIR authorization server at client registration time.
 When absent, the FHIR authorization server SHOULD fall back on the JWK Set URL or the JWK Set supplied at registration time.
 See section <a href="#signature-verification">Signature Verification</a> for details.</td>
     </tr>
   </tbody>
 </table>